oliviahankash/CE-UY3013-Unconfined-Compression-Test/input/initalparameters.md

+# Input

-# These are the values used for the inputs in my test example
+This is the initial parameter values I used in my example problem

-Initial Parameter | Value
+Paramater | Value
 ------------ | -------------
 Calibration Factor in lb  |    0.375
 Length in inches  |   2.5